inpe-cdsr/catalog/README.md

 - `PORT`: which port the server will run inside the Docker container.

+#### dgi_catalog_portainer

+`dgi_catalog_portainer` is a service that runs a [Portainer](https://hub.docker.com/r/portainer/portainer/) Docker image.
+Its settings can be found on its [repository on Docker hub](https://hub.docker.com/r/portainer/portainer/).

+#### dgi_catalog_geoserver

+`dgi_catalog_geoserver` is a service that runs a [Geoserver](https://hub.docker.com/r/kartoza/geoserver/) Docker image.
+Its settings can be found on its [repository on Docker hub](https://hub.docker.com/r/kartoza/geoserver/).

+Extra existing volumes:

+- `/home/data/grids`: a folder where the grids in Shapefile format are saved to be served by Geoserver.

+Environment variables file is named as `./env/geoserver.env` and its variables are described on Geoserver Docker hub on [Run (manual docker commands)](https://hub.docker.com/r/kartoza/geoserver/) section.

 ### Run the docker compose:

 In order to download all Docker images from DGI registry, you need to log into it.